visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 Creating a new expression
 """""""""""""""""""""""""

-You can create a new expression by clicking on the **Expression Window's New** button.
-When you click on the **New** button, VisIt adds a new expression and shows its new, empty definition in the **Definitions** area.
+A user can create a new expression by clicking on the **Expression Window's New** button.
+When the user clicks on the **New** button, VisIt adds a new expression and shows its new, empty definition in the **Definitions** area.
 The initial name for a new expression is *"unnamed"* followed by some integer suffix.
-As you type a new name for the expression into the **Name** text field, the expression's name in the **Expression list** will update.
+As the user types a new name for the expression into the **Name** text field, the expression's name in the **Expression list** will update.

 Each expression has an expression type that determines the variable menu